Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- SMU's games have gone over 65 points in five of nine chances this season.

-- Saturday's total is 15.8 points lower than the two team's combined 80.8 points per game average.
+- The two teams combine to score 80.8 points per game, 15.8 more than the over/under in this contest.

-- This contest's total is 22.9 points more than the 42.1 these two squads combine to allow per game this season.
+- This contest's over/under is 22.9 points more than the 42.1 these two squads combine to allow per game this season.

 - Bearcats games have an average total of 53.6 points this season, 11.4 fewer than Saturday's over/under.

-- The 65-point total for this game is 1.1 points below the 66.1 points per game average total in Mustangs games this season.
+- The 66.1 PPG average total in Mustangs games this season is 1.1 points more than this game's over/under.

 Cincinnati Stats and Trends

+- Cincinnati has five wins against the spread in 10 games this season.

-- The Bearcats have an against the spread record of 3-5 in their eight games when favored by 12 points or more so far this season.
+- The Bearcats have been favored by 11.5 points or more eight times this season and are 3-5 ATS in those matchups.

-- Cincinnati's games this year have hit the over five times in 10 opportunities (50%).
+- Cincinnati's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Cincinnati is 4-5 against the spread and 9-0 overall this season when the team records more than 25.9 points.
+- Cincinnati is 4-5 against the spread and 9-0 overall in games when it puts up more than 25.9 points.

-- Cincinnati is 3-1 against the spread and 4-0 overall when the team amasses more than 405.7 yards.
+- Cincinnati is 3-1 against the spread and 4-0 overall when the team totals over 405.7 yards.

 - The Bearcats have turned the ball over 16 times this season, three more turnovers than the Mustangs have forced (13).